sparky713/ToDo/README.md

 - As a user, I want to be able to add a task to my to-do list
 - As a user, I want to be able to remove a task from my to-do list
 - As a user, I want to be able to view all my tasks in my to-do list
+- As a user, I want to be able to view tasks specific to a course
 - As a user, I want to be able to set a deadline for my tasks
 - As a user, I want to be able to set a start and end time for my courses